Blake Shelton Honors Troy Gentry With Emotional Performance Of “Over You”

 Thankfully, the Opry captured Blake’s performance on film, and shared a snippet of it on social media.
 Now you can witness the chilling moment that Blake honored Troy with the song he rarely finds the strength to sing.

-Moments like these are ones that go down in the country music history books forever.
+Moments like Blake Shelton’s tribute to Troy Gentry go down in the country music history books.